paulmelis/ed25519/readme.md

 There's also two extra utility routines `ed25519_privkey_from_ref10` and `ed25519_get_pubkey`, also available from Python.
 See the description of the C API below.

+The Python routines can be called in a multi-threading setting, as the GIL is released around the calls to the underlying C API calls.
+This even holds for the case of a custom hash function defined in Python.

 Limitations:

 - Currently, C routine `ed25519_add_scalar` is not available from Python, but this